Difference Between Sympathetic and Parasympathetic

 Homeostasis refers to the process that helps self-regulate a human body to attain stability.
 Put simply; it controls the processes taking place in a human body while it is at rest.

-The system forming parasympathetic responses resides in the sacral region of the spinal cord, medulla, and cranial nerves.
+The system forming parasympathetic responses resides in the spinal cord, medulla, and cranial nerve sacral region.

 Due to their relaxed responsibilities, PNS have longer pathways and overall slower working of the system.